The extender algebra and $\Sigma^2_1$-absoluteness: Absoluteness

 This concludes proof of the theorem in the case when we have two Woodin cardinals.
-In general case, to a $\mathbf\Sigma^1_{n+2}$ formula $(\exists x_1)(\forall x_2)\dots \varphi(x_1,x_2,\dots, x_n,a)$ with $\psi$ being~$\mathbf\Sigma^1_2$ one associates a formula $\varphi^*$ of $M_n(a)$ stating
+In general case, to a $\bfSigma^1_{n+2}$ formula $(\exists x_1)(\forall x_2)\dots \psi(x_1,\dots, x_n,a)$ with $\psi$ being~$\bfSigma^1_2$ one associates a formula $\varphi^*$ of $M_n(a)$ stating

-and proves that $V\models \varphi$ is equivalent to $M_n(a)\models \varphi^*$ as above. \end{proof}
+and proves that $\V\models \varphi$ is equivalent to $M_n(a)\models \varphi^*$ as above. \end{proof}

-The iterability assumptions of Theorem~\ref{T.0} and Theorem~\ref{T.00n} may sound awkward.
-However, (1) implies (2) of Theorem~\ref{T.M_1} and the following example show that some assumption of this sort is necessary.

-\begin{remark} The following was pointed out by Menachem Magidor.
+\begin{rem} The following was pointed out by Menachem Magidor.
 In Theorem~\ref{T.00n} it is not sufficient to assume that there are $n$ Woodin cardinals and a measurable above.
-This is because if $V=L[\vec E]$ for some system of extenders then some forcing extension of $V$ is of the form $L[x]$, for a real $x$.
-Such an extension satisfies the projective statement `there exists a real $x$ and a $\Delta^1_2(x)$ well-ordering of $\bR$.' \end{remark}
+Such an assumption can hold if $V=\LL[\vec E]$ for a system of extenders $\vec E$.
+However a forcing extension of $\LL[\vec E]$ in which a large enough cardinal is collapsed to $\aleph_0$ is of the form $\LL[x]$, for a real~$x$.
+Such an extension satisfies the projective statement `there exist a real~$x$ and a $\Delta^1_2(x)$ well-ordering of $\bbR$.'

+However, the existence of a proper class of Woodin cardinals gives such an absoluteness, and more (see \cite{Lar:Stationary}). \end{rem}

-Therefore the existence of $M_n(a)$ is a strictly weaker assumption than its iterability in all forcing extensions, needed in Theorem~\ref{T.00}.
-We write $M_n$ for $M_n(0)$.
-Recall that a set of ordinals $X$ \emph{has a sharp} if there is a nontrivial elementary embedding of $L[X]$ into itself.
+By Remark~\ref{R.1} the existence of $M_n(a)$ is a strictly weaker assumption than its iterability in all forcing extensions, needed in Theorem~\ref{T.00}.
+We write~$M_n$ for $M_n(0)$.
+Recall that a set of ordinals $X$ \markdef{has a sharp} if there is a nontrivial elementary embedding of $\LL[X]$ into itself.